 If mindfulness in communication is of interest to you, consider exploring the See also section of this step for links to research and articles related to this area.
 Remember, these additional readings are optional.

-These papers and articles are included to help demonstrate some of the research in this area, but we do not expect you to purchase a subscription to read the full paper.
-Hopefully, just reading the summary provided in the free abstract will be sufficient for those that are wanting to know more about this study.
+These papers and articles are included to help demonstrate some of the research in this area, but we do not expect you to purchase a journal subscription to read full papers.
+Hopefully, just reading the summary provided in the free abstract will be sufficient for those that are wanting to know more about specific studies.

 © Monash University 2020.
 CRICOS No. 00008C